eik-lib/website/docs/introduction/workflow.md

 ---
-title: Getting started using Eik
+title: Get started using Eik
-sidebar_label: Getting started using Eik
 ---

 In the [introduction](/docs/introduction/) you learned: